Toshiba set to announce split into three firms, shareholder reaction in focus

-TOKYO : Japanese industrial conglomerate Toshiba Corp is set to outline plans on Friday to break up into three listed companies that will focus on infrastructure, devices and memory chips, sources with knowledge of the matter said.
+TOKYO: Japanese industrial conglomerate Toshiba Corp is set to outline plans on Friday (Nov 12) to break up into three listed companies that will focus on infrastructure, devices and memory chips, sources with knowledge of the matter said.

 The plan - borne of a strategic review undertaken after a highly damaging corporate governance scandal - is aimed at improving shareholder value and encouraging activist shareholders to exit, they said.